 My painting Freehand Fireworks takes inspiration from the beautiful area of Tlaquepaque in Sedona, Arizona.
 I knew this was going to be a great place for me to explore the many compositions from this unique place.
 I look for beautiful compositions, colors, and shadows.
 When I see a certain possible painting, I sit and look at it.
 I walk around the composition and decide what light angle is the best.
 (I am usually with a group and/or family members.
 I disappear for a while to do ‘my work’, so everyone knows I am doing ‘my thing’.
 They do not ‘bug’ me.
 I like that.)
 As you see, this is during the spring with the incredible tulips.
 Yes, it is fantastic!
 The painting was completed in 1986.

-The first show for ‘Free-hand’ was the “Arizona Artists’ Guild Fall Membership Juried Exhibition,” October 26 – 31, 1986.
+The first show for Freehand Fireworks was the “Arizona Artists’ Guild Fall Membership Juried Exhibition” in October 26 – 31, 1986.
 It received an Honorable Mention and American Frame Merchant Award.

-Later the painting was selected for “The 12th Annual Exhibition of the Western Federation of Watercolor Societies,” Texas Health Science Center, San Antonio, Texas, March 28 – May 8, 1987.
+Later the painting was selected for “The 12th Annual Exhibition of the Western Federation of Watercolor Societies” at the Texas Health Science Center in San Antonio, Texas from March 28 – May 8, 1987.
 This was my third acceptance into the Western Federation Exhibitions.

-The painting was accepted into “The Arizona State Fair Fine Art Exhibition,” Phoenix, Arizona, October, 1987.
+The painting was accepted into “The Arizona State Fair Fine Art Exhibition” in Phoenix, Arizona, October of 1987.

-Shortly after the show, my friend and art patron, saw the painting and purchased it.
-I am thankful to her generosity to allow me to archive and see the painting once more.
+Shortly after the show, my friend and art patron saw the painting and purchased it.
+I am thankful to her generosity to allow me to archive Freehand Fireworks and see the painting once more.